-Dr. Nisha Sajnani, RDT-BCT, is the Director of the Program in Drama Therapy and the Founder of the Theatre & Health Lab.
-Dr. Sajnani is the Principal Editor of Drama Therapy Review, an international journal for research on how improvisation and performance promote health and wellbeing, and a founding member of the World Alliance of Drama Therapy, the Critical Pedagogy in the Arts Therapies think tank, and the NYU Creative Arts Therapies Consortium.
-She is also on faculty in the Rehabilitation Sciences Ph.D., Educational Theatre Ed.D and Ph.D. program, and in the Management Communication Program in NYU Stern.
+Dr. Nisha Sajnani, RDT-BCT, is the Director of the Program in Drama Therapy and the founder of the Theatre & Health Lab.
+Dr. Sajnani is the Principal Editor of Drama Therapy Review, and a founding member of the World Alliance of Drama Therapy, the Critical Pedagogy in the Arts Therapies think tank, and the NYU Creative Arts Therapies Consortium.
+She is a faculty advisor in the Rehabilitation Sciences Ph.D., Educational Theatre Ed.D and Ph.D. program, and co-teaches Improvisation and Leadership in the Management Communication Program in NYU Stern.

-Dr. Sajnani's primary research areas include the role of improvisation in ethical leadership, drama therapy in the treatment of Parkinson's disease, therapeutic theatre, drama therapy and public health, and sustainable mental health care in humanitarian contexts.
-She has also published in the areas of culturally responsive pedagogy in the arts therapies, embodied and performance research, depression, and global mental health.
-She maintains research partnerships with the Harvard Program in Refugee Trauma, the Foundation for the Arts and Trauma, the Creative Arts Therapies Research Unit (University of Melbourne), KenVak (European Arts Therapies Research Consortium), and the Interdisciplinary Research-Based Theatre collective (University of British Columbia).
-She is a research fellow with the Royal Central School of Speech and Drama (UK).
+Dr. Sajnani's primary research interests relate to the psychological, physiological, and social benefits of pretending, improvisation, and performance in varied contexts and across the lifespan.
+She has published in the areas of therapeutic theatre, trauma, social justice, culturally responsive pedagogy in the arts therapies, embodied and performance research, and global mental health.
+She maintains research partnerships with the Harvard Program in Refugee Trauma, the Creative Arts Therapies Research Unit (University of Melbourne), KenVak (European Arts Therapies Research Consortium), and the Interdisciplinary Research-Based Theatre collective (University of British Columbia).
+She was a past research fellow with the Royal Central School of Speech and Drama (UK), a current faculty fellow with the NYU Aging Incubator, and a senior fellow with the Minnesota Institute for Trauma-Informed Education.
 Read an interview with Dr. Nisha Sajnani about her research here.

 - Selected Articles